harryf/thoughts/mobile-killed-the-login.md

 Logging in with a username and password is dead; Mobile killed it.

 Why is it dead?
 Because you and your phone are _one thing_; a single organism.
 You get [extremely nervous](http://en.wikipedia.org/wiki/Nomophobia) when you're parted from it.
 It is your _precious_; once you get past the lock screen, you are intimately connected to it.
 And [83% of young people](http://www.onlineschools.org/visual-academy/always-connected/) go to bed with their phone.
 Some older ones too.
 This is _not_ a shared device or even that thing you leave lying around on your desk unattended.
+If you happen to catch someone fiddling around with it, you're liable to get testy.
+So all additional layers of login, beyond the lock screen, are at best superfluous and at worst, a reason to delete apps.

 And logins are dead because typing a username and password on mobile is both a _horrible_ and _unsafe_ experience.
 Horrible because smartphones are not good devices for accurate typing and unsafe because people use their phone in public spaces like a bus where someone may be looking over your shoulder.